Unsure how to make your Confluence content stand out? Here are four easy ways to highlight text in Confluence (and when to use them).

 - For teams of more than 10, the app is paid (annually or monthly).
 The good news is you can try it free for 30 days with access before you make a commitment.

-- Collaborating on internal-only pages or writing a memo? ➔ Use Comments.
+- Collaborating on content or flagging an issue with text? ➔ Use Comments.

 - Adding a little context or a warning to the page? ➔ Use the Panel macro.

-- Looking to highlight pages without limitations? ➔ Use the Background macro from Content Formatting Macros for Confluence.
+- Looking to highlight pages without limitations? ➔ Use the Background macro from Mosaic.

-With Content Formatting Macros, you can do so much more than highlighting text.
-Whatever you want to create, you'll have the tools to make immersive pages that users read and remember.
+With Mosaic, you can do so much more than highlighting text.
+From Advanced Cards to Tabs, you'll have the macros to make immersive pages that users read and remember.